agkozak/agkozak-zsh-prompt/README.md

 agkozak-zsh-theme indicates when the user has switched from `vi` insert mode to command mode by turning the `%` or `#` of the prompt into a colon:

 ![`zsh` line editing](img/zsh-line-editing.png)

+agkozak-zsh-theme does not enable `vi` editing mode for you.
+To do so, add

+    bindkey -v

+to your `.zshrc`.